 I wont say it doesn’t exist.
 There’s a lot more to this universe than we’ll ever understand.
 But I will say if it exists, the holy grail will use principles that are are new, and have not been tried by millions of gamblers every day.
 Doesn’t it make sense to try something NEW?

 On roulette forums I try to explain to people why a system they are testing wont work, but rarely is what I say understood.
 Although admittedly I wouldn’t have fully understood it either 20 years ago, or even wanted to understand it.
-I created the page at http://www.roulettephysics.com/how-to-win-at-roulette/ to explain why particular approaches don’t work, and which approaches do work.
-The rest of this page will explain the most prevailent roulette fallacies applied in losing roulette strategies.
+I created the page at https://www.roulettephysics.com/how-to-win-at-roulette/ to explain why particular approaches don’t work, and which approaches do work.
+The rest of this page will explain the most prevalent roulette fallacies applied in losing roulette strategies.

 The top roulette strategy fallacies